ch-braun/kong-go-plugin-jwt-kc/README.md

 ### Instance-specific plugin configuration

-A plugin instance can be configured using the following properties:
+A plugin instance can be configured using the following properties.
+Please note that multiple values / lists are comma-separated:

 | Property                        | Description                                                                                          | Default                                 |
 |---------------------------------|------------------------------------------------------------------------------------------------------|-----------------------------------------|